lvella/isslongeron/README.txt

 extremely low chance of competing, just now, 24 hours after starting coding, I gave up and decidade to release my far from complete attempt solution.

-I do so because I belive mine idea to be a promising approach.
+I do so because I belive my idea to be a promising approach.
 I have no clue on how to organize the movement of the panels to have the optimum power generation, but considering you can precompute the solution of the problem, I could use genetic algorithm and an bit of simulation to let the computer find a